-easyfinancial - The Company's financial services business occupies a market niche between traditional financial institutions and short-term payday lenders.
-As such, it competes with companies from each of these sectors.
-Competition is based primarily on access, flexibility and cost (interest rate).
-Since the Company's products are more affordable than payday loans while being more accessible and flexible than banks, the Company offers alternatives to customers that are not being adequately served by the incumbent participants in either of these market sectors.
-Although there may be other, larger companies that offer products similar to those offered by the Company's financial services business, the Company believes that the potential marketplace is sufficiently large enough that such competition will not adversely affect the Company's operational results in the near term.
+Although there may be other, larger companies that offer non-prime lending products to Canadian consumers, the Company believes that the potential marketplace is sufficiently large enough that such competition will not adversely affect the Company's operational results in the near term.
 Additionally, the large volume of data relating to its customers and related loan performance which the Company has compiled and uses to create its loan underwriting models forms an effective barrier to entry.